 The U.S. Food and Drug Administration approved the procedure as a method of treatment for chronic sinusitis.
 Generally, it is described as an endoscopic, catheter-based procedure, involving the placement of a balloon on a wire catheter used to remove blockages in the sinus passageways.
 When the balloon is inflated, it may widen the walls of the sinus passageway, with the goal of restoring normal drainage without permanently damaging the sinus lining.
 Tissue is not removed by the balloon but a Functional Endoscopic Sinus Surgery, FESS, may be performed at the same time, to remove extra or infected tissue.

-The procedure, also commonly referred to as a Balloon Sinus Dilation (or “BSD”) allows for flexibility because it can be performed in either a hospital or surgery center.
+Balloon Sinus Surgery allows for flexibility because it can be performed in either a hospital or surgery center.
 Alternatively, the surgery may also be performed as an outpatient procedure at a doctor’s office.

 The patient has the option of selecting general, local anesthesia, or no anesthesia, depending upon the patient’s general physical condition and an independent evaluation conducted by an anesthesiologist.